Don’t Allow Tragedies to Split Your Marriage Apart!

 You may have a difficult time resting in God because you believe He has betrayed you.
 You aren’t sure of what to believe anymore because your whole world is upside down.
 You’ve lost your horizon.
 Up seems down and down seems up and you aren’t sure of what to know or believe anymore.

 You may find yourself coming face-to-face with the ominous “barrier of belief.”
 That’s a tough one.
-If you are, perhaps by reading the following articles (written by different authors), you will find yourself in a better place, as far as that type of barrier is concerned:
+If you are, perhaps by reading the following article you will find yourself in a better place, as far as that type of barrier is concerned:

 Please hang as tough as you can through the trials you are encountering.
 And try to do it together in your marriage, as much as you possibly can realizing that “A cord of three strands cannot be quickly broken” (Ecclesiastes 4:12).
 With the two of you hanging on together with God, there is strength in the works.